Read more on

 The fact that autism is indispensible for science and the arts is already well established.
 Even when Hans Asperger conducted the first study on the condition that would later be named after him he concluded that 'for success in science or the arts a dash of autism is essential,' and the biographies of the greatest minds in both fields support this statement.

 But there is another area in which autism is a very helpful companion: human rights activism.
-In this essay I try to demonstrate that Mahatma Gandhi, undoubtedly the most revered human rights activist, was on the autistic spectrum; it is most likely that he had Asperger’s Syndrome, but since the only technical difference between Asperger’s and so-called ‘High-Functioning Autism’ is that the former is characterised by normal (or even premature) speech development, I shall refrain from pinpointing his particular type of autism.
+In this essay I try to demonstrate that Mahatma Gandhi, undoubtedly the most revered human rights activist, was autistic; it is most likely that he had Asperger’s Syndrome, but since the only technical difference between Asperger’s and so-called ‘High-Functioning Autism’ is that the former is characterised by normal (or even premature) speech development I shall refrain from pinpointing his particular type of autism.